All Episodes

 They just quoted it because obviously the recordings are more powerful than hearsay evidence.

-There's like a meltdown, and Musk even addressed this, and it seems to me that they fear real freedom here.
+And it seems to me that they fear real freedom here.

-Um this this is a disaster.
+This is a disaster.

 But you see, it's not been liberal voices canceled.

-It's not even been the Ayatollahs in Iran canceled.
+It's not even been the Ayatollah's in Iran canceled.

 It's only been conservative voices canceled.

-So it's it's so obvious that they're so oblivious to the double standard and rank hypocrisy that is the essence of who they are.
+So it's so obvious that they're so oblivious to the double standard and rank hypocrisy that is the essence of who they are.

 I call it double think, George Orwell's concept of double think, which is to hold two contradictory beliefs in one's mind and believe them at the same time.